“Everyone needs to get back to their

 Jeannette Armstrong (Syilx Okanagan)

 "Stepping outside our own cultural and educational framework is exceedingly difficult—difficult, but worthwhile.
-As we seek to redefine our evolving relationship with nature, the knowledge systems of indigenous people can provide useful models.
-But the goal is not to appropriate the values of indigenous peoples.
-As an immigrant culture, Americans must start to engage in their own process of becoming indigenous to this place and regain their roles as members of the ecological community."
+As we seek to redefine our evolving relationship with nature, the knowledge systems of Indigenous people can provide useful models.
+But the goal is not to appropriate the values of Indigenous peoples.
+As an immigrant culture, Americans must start to engage in their own process of becoming Indigenous to this place and regain their roles as members of the ecological community.
+For all of us, becoming Indigenous to a place means living as if your children's future mattered, to take care of the land as if our lives, both material and spiritual, depended on it."

 Robin Wall Kimmerer (Potawatomi)

 "Stepping outside our own cultural and educational framework is exceedingly difficult—difficult, but worthwhile.
-As we seek to redefine our evolving relationship with nature, the knowledge systems of indigenous people can provide useful models.
-But the goal is not to appropriate the values of indigenous peoples.
-As an immigrant culture, Americans must start to engage in their own process of becoming indigenous to this place and regain their roles as members of the ecological community."
+As we seek to redefine our evolving relationship with nature, the knowledge systems of Indigenous people can provide useful models.
+But the goal is not to appropriate the values of Indigenous peoples.
+As an immigrant culture, Americans must start to engage in their own process of becoming Indigenous to this place and regain their roles as members of the ecological community.
+For all of us, becoming Indigenous to a place means living as if your children's future mattered, to take care of the land as if our lives, both material and spiritual, depended on it."

 Robin Wall Kimmerer (Potawatomi)